zef-dev/convoworks-pckg-forms/README.md

 Forms context is on the other hand bridge between workflow elements (Convoworks) and the real, concrete form system you are using in your system.

+Forms package favours field keys over numeric ids.
+When you are creating or updating entries, use field keys to define data.
+When you are loading entries, they will contain `meta_values` field, associative array containing field key / field value pairs.

 ## Forms context interface

 `IFormsContext` describes methods that should be implemented by a target form system.
 If you have e.g. WordPress Formidable Forms plugin, you can easily enable it to be used with Convoworks by implementing this interface.